apoorvmahajan/M4/README.md

 ### Steps:

-1. We created a Proxy Server which would redirect our requests to the main instance.
+Step 1.
+We created a Proxy Server which would redirect our requests to the main instance.

 * This proxy has a sliding window, which checks if a request is made by a particular ip address beyond a threshold value.
 * The proxy also maintains a Bot list.

-2. If the threshold value is crossed or the ip is found in the Bot list, the request is forwarded to the Decoy instead of the main server.
+Step 2.
+If the threshold value is crossed or the ip is found in the Bot list, the request is forwarded to the Decoy instead of the main server.

-3. The Decoy Monkey on the Decoy server maintains two lists: User and Bot.
+Step 3.
+The Decoy Monkey on the Decoy server maintains two lists: User and Bot.

 * If the ip exists on the Bot list, the Decoy monkey keeps the request to itself.
 * If the ip exists on the User list, the request is forwarded to the main server.